laravolt/camunda/README.md

 echo $response->object(); // sdtClass
 echo $response->json(); // array, something like ["version" => "7.14.0"]
 ```
-> `CamundaClient::make()` is just a wrapper for [Laravel HTTP Client](https://laravel.com/docs/master/http-client) with base URL already set based on your Camunda services configuration.
+> `CamundaClient::make()` is a wrapper for [Laravel HTTP Client](https://laravel.com/docs/master/http-client) with base URL already set based on your Camunda services configuration.
+Take a look at the documentation for more information.